manasa-arun/python/content/en/Tips/structure-keywords-in-python.md

 Verify this Example.
 Multiple attributes are allowed here, and lambda has no function name and an expression that only spans one line.

-# with  and as keywords in python:
+# with  and as keywords in Python:
 The advantage of using `with` keyword in program it is automatically close the file with out any using close operation in it.

 The `as` keyword is used to create an alias.